-Prerequisite: BIO 002 with a minimum grade of C. General Education: Option A: Area A; Option B: Area 5B, Area 5C; Option C: Area B2, Area B3
+Prerequisite: BIO 002

+General Education: SCC: Area A; CSU: Area B2, B3

 This course, intended for biology majors, covers evolution, ecology, and the diversity of life.
 Laboratory includes invertebrate and vertebrate dissection and several weekend and all day field trips.
 Students must successfully complete both the lecture and the laboratory portions of the course.
 Field trips may be required with some involving a fee.
 (C-ID BIOL 140)